Webpages related to Step 2 of your healthy eating journey

 - Having improved brain function, including better focus and memory

-- Reducing the risk of obesity-related diseases.
-These include diabetes, stroke, heart disease, high blood pressure and some cancers.
+- Reducing the risk of diseases associated with obesity and lifestyle behaviours, such as type 2 diabetes, stroke, heart disease, high blood pressure and some cancers.

 Influencing others

-If you start to make small changes to what and how you eat, this can have a positive effect on others around you.
+If you start to make small changes to what and how you eat, it can have a positive effect and inspire those around you.

 You may motivate friends and family to make changes themselves or join you in trying new foods.

-If you have children at home, they may be more likely to try different foods if they see you eating them.
+If you have children at home, they may be more open to trying different foods when they see you enjoying them.

 What's next